-3.4.25 parisize. gp, and in fact any program using the PARI library, needs a stack in which to do its computations; parisize is the stack size, in bytes.
+3.4.26 parisize. gp, and in fact any program using the PARI library, needs a stack in which to do its computations; parisize is the stack size, in bytes.
 It is recommended to increase this default using a gprc, to the value you believe PARI should be happy with, given your typical computation.
 We strongly recommend to also set parisizemax to a much larger value in your gprc, about what you believe your machine can stand: PARI will then try to fit its computations within about parisize bytes, but will increase the stack size if needed (up to parisizemax).
-Once the memory intensive computation is over, PARI will restore the stack size to the originally requested parisize.
+PARI will restore the stack size to the originally requested parisize once we get back to the user's prompt.